Voter Registration Requirements

 Registering to vote is a legal requirement to vote in Iowa.
 To register a person must:

-be at least 18 years old by Election Day
+- be at least 17 years old and 18 years old on Election Day

 How to Register to Vote

-1. Complete the Iowa Voter Registration Form and return to:
+1. Complete the Iowa Voter Registration Form and return to the Cerro Gordo County Auditor's office.

 2. Online Voter Registration (will need valid Iowa Driver's License or non-operator ID)